ksd3/rinexpy/docs/TUTORIAL.md

 # Tutorial

-A guided walk through `rinexpy` from install to a working integer-fix RTK solution.
-Each section is short and runnable; copy-pasting the snippets into a Python REPL is the intended way to follow along.
+Install to integer-fix RTK in twelve sections.
+Snippets are meant to be pasted into a Python REPL.

 ## 1. Install

-`rinexpy` is local-only — clone the repo and let `uv` set up the environment.
-See the [README](../README.md) for the full uv install recipe.
+rinexpy isn't on PyPI.
+Clone the repo and let `uv` set up the environment.
+The [README](../README.md) has the full uv install recipe.

 ```sh